BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ### Basic Movement Static Variables

 1. DEADZONE: The controller deadzone to prevent accidental nudges to a joystick.
+1. SERVO_POWER: The power to be sent to the servos when moving the arm

 ### Moving Around